hswitte/book2/learning/week7/netapp.md

 * [Fadhil Suhendi](https://github.com/fadhilfath)
 * [Denis Kazakov](https://github.com/94kazakov)

-# How can the non-incrementing basetime bug be visualized?
+# How can the non-incrementing basetime bug be visualized? (by Heather)

 I wanted to visualize the relation between basetime and observation time.
 Given ideal data, this plot should create a diagonal line, where basetimes and observation times are almost perfectly correlated.
 With a plot of observation time on the x-axis and basetime on the y-axis, systems with non-incrementing basetimes would appear as horizontal stripes on this graph.